Managing Knowledge Base Categories

 When creating a new category, you’ll have the option to select a parent category.
 For example, under Settings we have four subcategories: Account Settings, Messenger Settings, Conversation Settings, and Installation and Setup.

 Parent and child category appearance is determined by your theme settings.
 If you use the default theme, all categories will show on the knowledge base homescreen.
-When a user clicks into a parent category, the child categories will appear as part of the navigation.

 Adding Articles to Categories